2017 10

 2021 Leoville Las Cases (barrel sample) 95-96p

 Tasted in September 2022.
-80% Cabernet Sauvignon, 15% Cabernet Franc, and 5% Cabernet Franc.
+80% Cabernet Sauvignon, 15% Cabernet Franc, and 5% Merlot.
 13.2% alcohol.
 This wine was elegant and refined, with notes of red fruit and tobacco on the nose, exhibiting great complexity and structure.
 It was rich and very long on the palate, vibrant, and possessed great depth.
 Long, persistent finish.
 Impressive effort for the vintage.

 2020 Leoville Las Cases (barrel sample) 99p

 Tasted in May 2021.
 81% Cabernet Sauvignon, 11% Cabernet Franc, and 8% Merlot.
 13.68% alcohol.
 Sophisticated and classy on the nose, very distinct with black cherries, black tea, and tobacco leaf.
 Spectacular on the mid-palate with a silky texture, yet the wine was very concentrated, with great depth, firm structure, extraordinary complexity, and a mega-long finish.
-It's incredible to taste a wine of great concentration while it's so silky in texture.
+It's incredible to taste a wine of great concentration while it's so silky.

 2018 Leoville Las Cases (barrel sample) 99p